wykxinyao/test/README.md

 # test
-Create a new branch is quick.
+Create a new branch is very quick.